Skip to content

 Before exporting the settings to the HDF5-file, it is possible to define multiple disorder realizations which will be superimposed to the clean system.

-The following script has a minimal example of how to configure the structural disorder
+The following script contains a brief example of how to configure the structural disorder:

 """ Mixed short-range disorder